zhouyou-gu/drl-5g-scheduler/README.md

 ### Online experiment setup

-The reference setup of the equipment is shown in the following picture, where all computers are required to be configured with package dependency.
+The reference setup of the equipment is shown in the following picture, where all computers are required to be configured with package dependency as listed in the previous section.

 ![setup](./controller_src/edge_ctrl_script/ctrl_web_interface/assets/ddrl.png)

 In the  edge controller server, download a copy of this project.
-Then, fetch the srsLTE source code at commit `c4bcd6e287fc67bf85fb82a41d1f8f2c901ed8d5`  and place it as `edge_src/srsLTE`.
+Then, fetch the srsLTE source code at commit `c4bcd6e287fc67bf85fb82a41d1f8f2c901ed8d5`  and place srsLTE source codes as `edge_src/srsLTE`.
 After that, switch the working directory to `edge_src` and apply the patch to srsLTE by running

 ```shell
 python3 apply_srslte_patch.py
 ```

-Also, download the libtorch in `edge_src` by running
+Also, download the libtorch (at the version list in package dependency) in `edge_src` by running

 ```shell
 python3 install_libtorch.py
 ```

-In `controller_src/edge_ctrl_src/edge_config.py`, add the ssh access configure of the computers, e.g., usernames/passwords/remote working directories.
+In `controller_src/edge_ctrl_src/edge_config.py`, add the ssh access configurations of the computers, e.g., usernames/passwords/remote working directories.
 Switch the working directory in the edge controller server to `controller_src` and run

 ```shell
 PYTHONPATH=./ python3 ./edge_ctrl_script/edge_upload_file.py